fbpx

 Chicken Caprese with mozzarella, tomato and basil, from Tony’s Deli Case.

-Simply rinsing poultry can contaminate your sink, faucet, clothes, towels, tools, countertops and other foods in the area.
-When rinsing, tiny droplets can cross contaminate your counters, clothes, tools and other foods via splashing and aerosolization.
-If you touch these areas, or the raw chicken, you can also cross contaminate everything else you touch, like the faucet, towels, knives, cutting boards light switches, the baby, the dogs and anything else in reach.
+Simply Washing chicken and poultry can contaminate your sink, faucet, clothes, towels, tools, countertops and other foods in the area.
+When washing chicken, tiny droplets can cross contaminate your counters, clothes, tools and other foods via splashing and aerosolization.
+If you touch these areas, or the raw chicken, you can also cross contaminate everything else you touch.
+This includes the faucet, towels, knives, cutting boards light switches, the baby, the dogs and anything else in reach.

 About Salmonella

-Salmonella is just one source of salmonella; it’s also common with unpasteurized milk or juice, contaminated raw fruits and vegetables, pet foods or treats and reptiles such as snakes, turtles and lizards.
+Raw poultry is just one source of salmonella.
+It’s also common with unpasteurized milk or juice, contaminated raw fruits and vegetables, pet foods or treats and reptiles such as snakes, turtles and lizards.
 Those most at risk of salmonella include: young children, pregnant women, the elderly or frail, transplant patients, patients getting radiation treatment or folks with a weakened immune system.

 Curry Chicken with Bombay Rice from Tony’s Deli Counter.